htcondor/htcondor/docs/users-manual/file-transfer.rst

     when_to_transfer_output = ON_EXIT
     transfer_input_files = in1,in2

-    Arguments       = in1 in2 out1
+    arguments       = in1 in2 out1

-    Queue
+    queue

 **Example 4 - Illustrates an Error**